silentorb/marloth-story/README.md

 Everything in the workbench is disposable.
 Once a body of text in the workbench has served its purpose, it is either migrated to a book, migrated to the docs, or deleted.

 The workbench is the primary entry point for new ideas.

+## Documentation Rules

+### Rules

+* Never refer to particular narratives other than Marloth narratives
+  * Other narratives can be referred to from material in the workbench
+* Instead, the valuable insights a narrative provides should be extracted and melted down into a polished digest.
+That way those insights can be included in the Marloth documentation without direct reference to the narratives they came from.

+### Reasons

+* I used to love focusing on particular inspirations to help drive Marloth development, but have gradually found that to be counter-productive.
+The problem is that narratives are too raw of a material to be used directly.